beejjorgensen/cs344_curriculum/week04/project-4.md

 10
 lswc forks/execs a child process

-15
+20
 lswc properly connects pipes with dup2

 5
 lswc all unused ends of the pipe properly closed

-5
+10
 lswc works on the directory specified on the command line

 5
 rediroutput prints out a friendly help message if the user doesn't enter the minimum number of arguments

-5
-rediroutput creates a pipe

 10
 rediroutput creates the output file, truncating it to 0 length if it exists

-10
-rediroutput forks/execs a child process

-15
+20
-rediroutput properly connects pipes with dup2
+rediroutput properly connects the file descriptor with dup2

-5
-rediroutput all unused ends of the pipe properly closed

-5
-rediroutput reads input from the pipe in a loop, handling input of any size -->
+-->